IPMI-ICNS-UKE/DARTS/docs/Postprocessing/Background Subtraction.md

 ## How it works
 The mean intensity of the background is measured in the first and in the last frame.
 Next, a linear interpolation is used to estimate the mean background intensity in the frames in between.
-The frame-specific mean value is then subtracted from the whole image.
-To avoid integer-overflow, the maximum subtraction only sets pixels to zero instead of assigning very large values to the pixels.
+The frame-specific mean background value is then subtracted from the whole image.
+In order to avoid integer-overflow, the maximum subtraction only sets pixels to zero.
+Otherwise, the subtraction could result in very large intensity values, if the subtrahend > pixel value.

-The background was separated from the cells using a threshold function from skimage.
+The background was separated from the cells using a threshold function from skimage and creating a mask for the background.
+In the next step, the mean intensity was measured with the regionprops-function.